 This international series, edited by Johanna Pink (Freiburg University), focuses on the translation and interpretation of the Qur’an and the social, cultural, pedagogical, aesthetic, and devotional place of this text in Muslim societies worldwide.

 This series is led by The Medieval Text Consortium, an association of leading scholars aimed at making works of medieval philosophy available to a wide audience.
+It is produced in partnership with the Benson Center for the Study of Western Civilization at the University of Colorado.

 Spearheaded by Geoffrey Khan, Regius Professor of Hebrew at the University of Cambridge, Semitic Languages and Cultures is a book series created in collaboration with Middle Eastern Studies at the University of Cambridge, and is devoted to philological and linguistic studies of Semitic languages and editions of Semitic texts.
 Books in this series cover all periods, traditions and methodological approaches to the field.